bobbbay/GoServe/README.md

 ### Just get it
 #### I *don't* have Golang installed
-NOTE: Your version of GoServe will be off.
+NOTE: Your version of GoServe may be old.
+The most updated precompiled binary is the `x86_64` binary.
 Run
 ```
 wget -q raw.githubusercontent.com/Bobbbay/GoServe/master/install.sh -O - | bash